An equivariant Hilbert basis theorem: Proof of main results

 \begin{lemma} Statement $\cP(\delta)$ is true for all $\delta$. \end{lemma}

 \begin{proof} We proceed by induction on $\delta$ (Proposition~\ref{prop:dim-induct}).
 Thus let $\delta \in \sD$ and $X \to S$ as in Statement~$\cP(\delta)$ be given, and assume $\cP(\delta')$ holds for all $\delta'<\delta$.
-Since the statement is topological, we may assume $X$ and $S$ are reduced.
 It suffices to show that every proper $G$-stable closed subset of $X$ is topologically $G$-noetherian.
-Thus let such a $Y$ be given.
-By Corollary~\ref{cor:Gversion} there exists a non-empty $G$-stable open subset $U$ of $S$ such that $Y_U \to U$ is flat of finite presentation and $\delta$-constant with $\delta'=\delta(Y_U)<\delta=\delta(X_U)$.
+Thus let such a $Y$ be given, and endow $Y$ with the reduced subscheme structure.
+By Proposition~\ref{prop:genflat}, there is a non-empty open subset (which we may assume $G$-stable) $V$ so that $Y_V \to V$ is flat of finite presentation.
+By Proposition~\ref{prop:delta-decrease} there is a non-empty $G$-stable open subset $U$ of $V$ such that $Y_U \to U$ is flat of finite presentation and $\delta$-constant with $\delta'=\delta(Y_U)<\delta=\delta(X_U)$.
 Thus by $\cP(\delta')$, we have that $Y_U$ is $G$-noetherian.
-Since $X_{S \setminus U}$ is topologically $G$-noetherian, by the assumptions of $\cP(\delta)$, the space $Y_{S \setminus U}$ is also topologically $G$-noetherian.
+Since $X_{S \setminus U}$ is topologically $G$-noetherian, by the hypothesis of $\cP(\delta)$, the space $Y_{S \setminus U}$ is also topologically $G$-noetherian.
 It follows that $Y$ is topologically $G$-noetherian (Proposition~\ref{prop:noeth-pieces}), which completes the proof. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:Ghilbert}] Let $X \to S$ be the given $G$-equivariant map of schemes.
-Since the statement is topological, we can assume $X$ and $S$ are reduced.
+Since the statement is topological, we may assume that $X$ and $S$ are reduced.
 We proceed by noetherian induction on $S$: that is, we assume that for every proper closed subset $S'$ of $S$ the space $X_{S'}$ is topologically $G$-noetherian.
-By Proposition~\ref{prop:delta-const} and Corollary~\ref{cor:Gversion} there is a non-empty $G$-stable open subset $U$ of $S$ such that $X_U \to U$ is flat of finite presentation and $\delta$-constant.
+By Proposition~\ref{prop:genflat}, Proposition~\ref{prop:delta-const}, and Proposition~\ref{prop:delta-decrease} there is a non-empty $G$-stable open subset $U$ of $S$ such that $X_U \to U$ is flat of finite presentation and $\delta$-constant.
 Put $\delta=\delta(X)$.
 By $\cP(\delta)$, it follows that $X_U$ is topologically $G$-noetherian.
 By the inductive hypothesis, $X_{S \setminus U}$ is topologically $G$-noetherian.
 Thus $X$ is topologically $G$-noetherian (Proposition~\ref{prop:noeth-pieces}). \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor:Ghilbert}] Suppose that $X$ is topologically $G \times H$ noetherian, where $G$ is an arbitrary group and $H$ is a finite type algebraic group acting algebraically on $X$.
 Consider the action map $f \colon H \times X \to X$.
 Let $H$ act on $H \times X$ by $h \cdot (h', x)=(hh', x)$, and let $G$ act on $H \times X$ by $g \cdot (h,x)=(h,gx)$.
 Then $f$ is $G \times H$ equivariant.
 Since $H$ is finite type, so is $f$.
 The theorem therefore implies that $H \times X$ is topologically $G \times H$ noetherian.
 If $Z_{\bullet} \subset X$ is a descending chain of $G$-stable closed subsets then $H \times Z_{\bullet} \subset H \times X$ is a descending chain of $G \times H$ stable closed subsets, and thus stabilizes.
 Thus $Z_{\bullet}$ stabilizes, and so $X$ is topologically $G$-noetherian. \end{proof}